 Agile Transformation: How You Can Organize Your QA Teams Accordingly

-This article is part of a series of 3 articles on agile transformation in QA teams, find the second part here - the third part is coming out soon.
+This article is part of a series of 3 articles on agile transformation in QA teams, find the second part here and the third part here.

 Agile is a rapidly growing methodology, and while it often only applies to some of the internal teams, agile practices actually impact the company as a whole.
 On an individual level, many roles and responsibilities within the organization will experience change as well.
 So the big question is, what is the role of the QA department in an agile organization?